EMMANUEL-SUNMBOLA/csstricks/README.md

 <h2>TRICKK #2</h2>
 <p>A circular progress bar that loads on refresh of the website</p>
 <p>you need to know a little Javascript, css conic gradient, how piecharts work</p>
+<p>The inner circle sits ontop of the outer circle, then the outer circle</p>
+<p>background will change when we convert the percentage given to an angle that is then used for the <a href="https://www.w3schools.com/css/css3_gradients_conic.asp">Conic-Gradient</a></p>